Apollonia-Arsuf Excavation Project

 - Tal, O. 2020.
 Apollonia-Arsuf: Final Report of the Excavations.
 Volume II: Excavations Outside the Medieval Town Walls.
 Tel Aviv University, Monograph Series of the Institute of Archaeology 38.
 University Park/Tel Aviv.

 - Tal, O., ed.
-In preparation.
+Forthcoming.
 Apollonia-Arsuf: Final Report of the Excavations.
 Volume III: Excavations Within the Medieval Town Walls.
+Stratigraphy, Architecture, Pottery and Varied Studies.
 Tel Aviv University, Monograph Series of the Institute of Archaeology.
 University Park/Tel Aviv.

 - Roll, I., Tal, O. and Winter, M., eds.
 2007.
 The Encounter of Crusaders and Muslims in Palestine as Reflected in Arsuf, Sayyiduna ‘Ali and Other Coastal Sites.
 Tel Aviv: HaKibbutz HaMeuchad (Hebrew).